PetCaseFinder

 Plain-English summary

 A domestic shorthair cat was brought to the vet because it was having trouble breathing.
-During the examination, the vet noticed changes in the cat's eyes and other signs that suggested a serious fungal infection affecting the whole body.
-Unfortunately, despite treatment with antifungal medication, the cat passed away.
-Further testing showed that the fungus, Blastomyces dermatitidis, was present in multiple organs, including the eyes, brain, and lungs, and the damage was more extensive than what is usually seen in dogs with the same infection.
-The treatment did not work, and the cat did not survive.
+During the examination, the vet noticed eye problems and other signs that suggested a serious fungal infection called blastomycosis.
+Despite treatment with antifungal medication, the cat sadly passed away.
+Further tests showed that the infection had spread throughout the cat's body, affecting multiple organs.

 Abstract